filipkrw/godot-omnidirectional-movement/README.md

 ## Idle

 Mixamo won't let me link to a specific animation so here's a link to filtered search results: https://www.mixamo.com/#/?page=1&query=Idle&type=Motion%2CMotionPack.
-Download the sensible looking idle animation (should be in the second row) using these settings:
+Download the sensible looking idle animation (should be in first or second row) using these settings:

 ![Animation download](media/3-animation-download.png)